Building Positive Teacher-Child Relationships

 Moving from “caught ya” to “taught ya”:

 Part of our role as educators is to maintain the safety of our students, both in class and online.
-This can be especially challenging in the age of smartphones, social-media, and Fortnite, with students constantly looking for creative ways to text friends, access the ‘gram, and play their favorite games in class.
-Teaching students how to use technology and access the internet responsibly can go far in encouraging responsible digital citizenship; however, it is important to know how to respond to students getting off task or attempting to access restricted content.
+This can be especially challenging in the age of smartphones, social-media, and Fortnite.
+Students are constantly looking for creative ways to text friends, access the ‘gram, and play their favorite games in class.
+Teaching students how to use technology and access the internet responsibly can go far in encouraging responsible digital citizenship.
+However, it is important to know how to respond to students getting off task or attempting to access restricted content.
+Implementing content filters can help by eliminating distracting or inappropriate sites from their search results.
+These filters can even block specific URLs.
+Adding content filters eliminates the need to reprimand the child.
+Instead, it keeps them on track from the start, so you don’t have to disrupt class to tell students to stay focused.

 Proactive classroom management: